-A view can help simplify the complexity of a query as we will see in the upcoming tutorials.
-Since we can query a view, the view can be a complex query so we would not have to enter in the entire complex query each time.
-In addition, like a table, you can grant permission to users through a view that contains specific data that certain users are allowed to see.
-For example, if you have an employee table that has personal information that others should not be able to see like the salary, you could create a view that does not include the salary and allow others to query that view rather than the base table.
+A view can help simplify the complexity of a query, as we will see in the upcoming tutorials, by allowing us to bypass entering in the complex query each time.
+In addition, like a table, you can grant permission to users through a view that contains specific data.
+For example, if you have an employee table that has sensitive personal information like salary, you could create a view that does not include the salary and allow users to query that view rather than the base table.

 The statement would look like the following: